olsh/Feedly-Notifier/README.md

 1. `npm install`
 2. `bower install`
-3. `sandbox --clientId=sandbox --clientSecret=R26NGS2Q9NAPSEJHCXM3 --browser chrome`
+3. `grunt sandbox --clientId=sandbox --clientSecret=R26NGS2Q9NAPSEJHCXM3 --browser chrome`
 You can find actual `clientId` and `clientSecret` here https://groups.google.com/forum/#!topic/feedly-cloud/3izrTbT7FDQ The browser parameter can be `chrome`, `opera` or `firefox`.
 4. The result of the commands will be in `build` folder, now you can load the extension to browser.